Melvinoh/alx-system_engineering-devops/0x01-shell_permissions/README.md

-scripts that swiches the current user to the user betty
+script that print effective user name of the current use